Muni Fare Increase Induces Social Strike

 Liberal studies major Ashley Shaw, who commutes three times a week form Concord, said she will take part in the protest.

-Environmental studies major Anjali Shrestha said she won’t participate because she commutes from Oakland where ACT [Alameda-Contra Costa Transit] already cost $1.50.
-The Muni fare increase won’t mean that much to her, and she doesn’t want to be caught without paying and end up late for class.
+Environmental studies major Anjali Shrestha said she will not participate because she commutes from Oakland where ACT [Alameda-Contra Costa Transit] already costs $1.50.
+The Muni fare increase will not mean that much to her, and she does not want to be caught without paying and end up late for class.

 Kinesiology major Joe Wong has a different opinion.
-He admitted he probably won’t pay for his Muni fare “more to take advantage of the free ride.”
+He admitted he probably will not pay for his Muni fare “more to take advantage of the free ride.”

-According to Carr, if organizers are optimistic about riders' participation to the strike, they can't foresee the response from Muni officials.
-He said the outcome will be “thought-provoking.”
+According to Carr, organizers are optimistic about riders' participation in the strike.

 “People will realize that they have the right to livable infrastructures and they can dare to speak out," Carr said.